Staging the living room before you place your home on the real estate market will help your home sell faster and for more money!

 Be sure that the rug you use is large enough to fit the front legs of your sofa and chairs on top of.
 (It’s better if all the legs can fit on the rug, but large area rugs can be expensive!)
 A rug running under furniture creates the impression that a space is larger than it really is.

 If you place an area rug over wall-to-wall carpeting, don’t be surprised when home buyers want to look underneath.
-They’ll think you are covering a massive stain!
+They’ll think you're trying to hide something.

 For area rugs that cover most of the floor, have at least 1 or 2 feet of floor showing between the wall and the rug.
-If the rug goes all the way to the wall, it will give the illusion of “shrinking” the space.
+If the rug goes all the way to the wall, it'lll give the illusion of “shrinking” the space.

 Furniture should be placed into conversation groupings.
-A sofa should have another sofa, or two chairs (of equal visual weight) facing or perpendicular to it.
+Place a sofa across from another sofa, or two chairs (of equal visual weight) facing or perpendicular to it.

 If the living room has a fireplace, center the conversation grouping toward it.
 When you enter the living room, the fireplace should be the first thing you see.